heal-research/symbolicregression.github.io/index.markdown

                     <h3 class="section-subheading"><a href="">Josef Ressel Center for Symbolic Regression</a></h3>
                     <p class="text-justify">
                     Project duration from 2018-01-01 to 2022-12-31<br />
-                    Funded by: CDG<br />
-                    Partners: Miba Frictec GmbH AVL List GmbH EREMA Engineering Recycling Maschinen u Anlagen GmbH<br /><br />
-                    Within the Josef Ressel Centre for Symbolic Regression we plan to develop new symbolic regression algorithms as well as a methodological and technical framework for incremental model adaptation for handling concept drift.
-We will apply the newly developed algorithms and frameworks for modelling powertrains and friction systems.
+                    Within the Josef Ressel Centre for Symbolic Regression we developed new symbolic regression algorithms as well as a methodological and technical framework for incremental model adaptation for handling concept drift.
+We used symbolic regression for modelling components of powertrains, friction systems, and plastics recycling plants.
                     </p>
                 </div>
             </div>